 Anne Biss is an embroiderer, maker and designer who seeks inspiration from the Earth seen from a geographer’s viewpoint; this has taken many different forms in Anne’s work but she often uses ideas taken from maps.
-The narrative journey of people in a place and time gives her embroidered pieces another, deeper dimension, which is what we found so interesting when we saw Anne’s work earlier in the year at an exhibition by The Society of Designer Craftsmen.
+The narrative journey of people in a place and time gives her embroidered pieces another, deeper dimension, which is what we found so interesting when we saw Anne’s work at an exhibition by The Society of Designer Craftsmen.

 Here Anne tells us how her love of hand embroidery began and why she doesn’t necessarily consider herself to be a textile artist per se.

 What initially captured your imagination about textile art?

 I have always enjoyed making things.
 I was encouraged to make by my grandfather and uncle.
 They made mostly models out of wood or put together Airfix kits.
 My Uncle suffered from TB as a young man and could not work and my Grandfather encouraged him to fill his time with these sorts of activities.

 From wood and plastic it is easy to go to fabric and stitch.
 This was the Fifties remember and nothing was thrown away.
 My Mother made clothes for me and most clothes were mended and often reworked.
 Just using your hands and making became natural.

 What or who were your early influences and how has your life/upbringing influenced your work?